HegrJan/BlindGD77/docs/readme.txt

 9.6.
 Note the prompt will follow the voice rate of the rest of the prompts.
 9.7.
 To delete a custom prompt, save an empty prompt to the prompt position, e.g. press and release SK1+ptt, then long hold SK1+the number you wish to delete.
 On the GD77S, save an empty prompt and then use *##digits to save it from the virtual keypad.
 10. Fixed announcement of user power level so that when it is selected, the actual level is also spoken.
 E.g. if the user power level is set to 4100, then the voice will now say "user power level 4100".
-10. The GD77S virtual keypad has been extended to be able to enter all alphabetical characters.
+11. The GD77S virtual keypad has been extended to be able to enter all alphabetical characters.
 Previously long hold SK2 would clear the buffer.
 This has been moved to extra long hold SK2.
 Long hold SK2 now backspaces and a quick press of SK2 cycles between three banks of symbols.
 These banks include:
 Bank 0: the original symbols 0 through 9, A-D, * and #,
  Bank 1: A through P,
 Bank 2: Q through Z, +-%*# space.
 I've only included symbols for which there are voice prompts since otherwise it would be impossible to identify the symbols.
-11. Added ability to edit a channel name on GD77S.
+12. Added ability to edit a channel name on GD77S.
 Use e1hello to name channel 1 in the current zone hello. i.e. e  followed by channel number followed by name.
+13. Fixed a bug in VFO scan mode where frequency and scan range would be errantly announced each time the scan resumed.

 17 December 2021